 MPA's Restore Montana! program locates and documents endangered buildings, and then stabilizes them from the roofs to the foundations.
 Since 2000, MPA has directed projects to stabilize and restore 20 heritage properties that were severely deteriorated.
 In addition, we secured funding for preservation work on another 80 historic properties through our state legislature and private foundations.

-In 2014 MPA added Matt Morgan as our Restoration Director to oversee a statewide, multi-year Restore Montana! program.
+In 2014 MPA added a full-time Restoration Director to oversee this statewide, multi-year Restore Montana! program.

 This important long-term initiative will identify and document Montana’s most significant and endangered cultural treasures, assess their condition, and then stabilize and protect them.
 In doing so, we will also train an ever-widening circle of students, skilled tradespeople and preservationists.